 Red oak flooring is another popular choice among homeowners and designers.

-With its beautiful red hue, intricate grain pattern, and 1290 Janka rating, red oak is a solid option.
-Whether your ideal aesthetic is modern or rustic, red oak’s neutral reddish-brown tone and unique, lively grain will add character and style to any space.
-Easy to maintain, red oak is one of the top choices for busy families who want a high-quality floor they can rely on.
+Easy to stain and maintain, red oak is one of the top choices for busy families who want a high-quality floor they can rely on.
 Browse our oak flooring options.

 Unfinished Red Oak Flooring

-- Janka Rating: 1290
+- Janka Rating:Â 1290

-- Colors: Reddish hue with a neutral reddish brown tone
+- Colors:Â Reddish hue with a neutral reddish brown tone

-- Grain Pattern: Similar to white oak but more intricate
+- Grain Pattern:Â Similar to white oak but more intricate

-Hickory
+Hickory Flooring

 Hickory is a strong and dense wood with a Janka rating of 1820, making it very resilient.